-If you're thinking about selling privately in Victoria, the first thing to consider is whether you have a right to sell your property without an agent.
+If you're thinking "Can I privately sell my house Victoria?" the first thing to consider is whether you have a right to sell your property without an agent.
 The answer is yes, you absolutely do.
 If you’re at all worried about this, you can confirm it with Consumer Affairs Victoria.
 With that out of the way, let’s discuss the steps to selling your own home in Victoria.
 Whilst reading these steps, keep in mind that, if you decide to sell with PropertyNow, we'll be there to help you every step of the way.

 Ensure you have your contract of sale drawn up by your solicitor or conveyancer before advertising your property for sale.
 They will also need to prepare a Vendor’s Statement (also known as a Section 32) which includes details of the property title, outstanding mortgages, covenants, easements, zoning, outgoings and declaration if located in a bushfire-prone area.
 You must sign this legal document, and if it is found to be inaccurate or incomplete the buyer can take legal action or back out of their purchase.
 In your contract specify if any chattels are to be excluded, such as pot plants or appliances.
 Dishwashers, rangehoods, curtains and blinds are generally included in the sale.